maschmann/php-utilities/README.md

 imports:
     - { resource: defaults.yml }
 ```
+There is the possibility to use a "default" node in all configs, except timers, which will be used as merge-base.

-Imported configs will be treated just like the "default" node and become the base for merging.
+Imported configs will be treated just like the "default" node and also become the base for merging.
 The order of merges is import -> default -> prod -> $env.

 ### Timer